nisargUpadhyay24/KickStarter-Campaign/KickStarter-Campaign-Analysis/README.md

 ## 2. Data Cleaning

 #### Step 1: Changing the naming convention:
-   From the image shared above, it is clear that the names of the fields doesn't align with best practices, so the names need to be changed first.
-Here is how is looks after changing the names:
+   From the image shared above, it is clear that the names of the fields don't align with best practices, so the names need to be changed first.
+Here is how the dataset looks after changing the names:

 ![image](https://user-images.githubusercontent.com/13681798/116827765-c2517980-ab68-11eb-9432-758d966ff7b4.png)